DigitalGrainSize/SediNet/README.md

 }
 ```

+Notes:

+* Categorical variables are not scaled, therefore "scale" is ignored, if present
-* Note that categories in the csvfile should be numeric integers increasing from zero
+* Categories in the csvfile should be numeric integers increasing from zero

 #### Using your model